aj-kip/erfindung/manual/index.md

 The complete table is much too large to include here.
 If you're curious you can run the following on your local Unix-like machine, provided bcat and lua are installed:
 <pre>lua table-gen.lua | bcat</pre>
+bcat or browser cat is a Ruby Gem, which may be installed using the relevant package manager.

 |31 -  13|12 -      10|9 -                      0|
 |--------|------------|--------------------------|